 U.S. Foreign Policy and the World

-Bret Stephens Accepts New Role as New York Times Columnist
+Bret Stephens for The New York Times

-Foreign affairs expert and Pulitzer-Prize Winning journalist Bret Stephens will be joining The New York Times as an Op-Ed Columnist.
-James Bennet, The Times editorial page director, announced Stephens’ new role: “He’s a beautiful writer who ranges across politics, international affairs, culture and business, and, for The Times, he will bring a new perspective to bear on the news.
+Foreign affairs expert and Pulitzer-Prize Winning journalist BRET STEPHENS is a celebrated New York Times Op-Ed Columnist.
+According to James Bennet, The Times editorial page director: “He’s a beautiful writer who ranges across politics, international affairs, culture and business, and, for The Times, he will bring a new perspective to bear on the news.
 From my own conversations with Bret, and with those who have had the privilege of working with him, I can tell you he is also a generous and thoughtful colleague with a deep sense of moral purpose and adventure about our work."
 Stephens has worked as a journalist in both the U.S. and Europe, gaining and international following for his in-depth and insightful commentary on foreign affairs.
-The Wall Street Journal’s editorial page editor, Paul Gigot, commented on Stephen’s departure after 16 years: "As a features editor in the U.S., then editorial writer and editor in Europe, and an editorial writer and columnist based in New York, he has set a standard for excellence in journalism…"Read more about Bret Stephens’ new role >>

 Bret Stephens is an Op-Ed columnist for the New York Times.

 Bret came to The Times in 2017 after a long career with The Wall Street Journal, where he was most recently deputy editorial page editor and, for 11 years, a foreign affairs columnist.
 Before that, he was editor-in-chief of The Jerusalem Post, a position he assumed in 2002 at age 28.
 At The Post he oversaw the paper's news, editorial, digital, and international operations, and also wrote a weekly column.
 He has reported from around the world and interviewed scores of world leaders.